 Mudanda Rock is a long whale-backed rock tower that is about 1.6 km long.
 There is a dam at the base and animals can be seen drinking.
 Visitors can walk along the rock and enjoy a cool breeze as well as view wildlife at the base.

 The lovely area of green known as Kanderi Swamp, about 10 Km from Voi Gate, is home to a resident pride of lions, and elephants also congregate near here; this is one of only two water sources in the park during the dry season.
 The landscape here has a lovely backdrop of distant hills.

 The Tsavo/Athi rivers confluence – when the two rivers combine to form the Galana River – which cuts a green gash across the dusty plains.
-Sightings of crocs, hippos, lesser kudus, waterbucks, dikdiks and, to a lesser extent, lions and leopards are relatively common.
+Sightings of crocs, hippos, lesser kudus, waterbucks, and, to a lesser extent, lions and leopards are relatively common.

-The beautiful Aruba Dam was built in 1952 across the seasonal Voi River.
+The scenic Aruba Dam was built in 1952 across the seasonal Voi River.
 The dam attracts thousands of diverse animals, water birds and is one of the great game viewing destinations.
-One the park’s regularly spotted lion prides ranges around here.
+One of the park’s regularly spotted lion prides ranges around here.
 Away to the east and southeast, all the way down to the Buchuma Gate, the open grasslands provide the perfect habitat for cheetahs and sightings are more common here than anywhere else in southeastern Kenya.